Kepler-11

-Kepler-11, also designated as 2MASS J19482762+4154328, is a Sun-like star slightly larger than the Sun in the constellation Cygnus, located some 2,150 light years from Earth.
-It is located within the field of vision of the Kepler spacecraft, the satellite that NASA's Kepler Mission uses to detect planets that may be transiting their stars.
+Kepler-11, also designated as 2MASS J19482762+4154328, is a Sun-like star slightly larger than the Sun in the constellation Cygnus, located some 2,110 light years from Earth.
+It is located within the field of vision of the Kepler space telescope, the satellite that NASA's Kepler Mission uses to detect planets that may be transiting their stars.
 Announced on February 2, 2011, the star system is among the most compact and flattest systems yet discovered.
 It is the first discovered case of a star system with six transiting planets.
 All discovered planets are larger than Earth, with the larger ones being about Neptune's size.

 Nomenclature and history

 Kepler-11 and its planets were discovered by NASA's Kepler Mission, a mission tasked with discovering planets in transit around their stars.
 The transit method that Kepler uses involves detecting dips in brightness in stars.
 These dips in brightness can be interpreted as planets whose orbits move in front of their stars from the perspective of Earth.
 Kepler-11 is the first discovered exoplanetary system with more than three transiting planets.

 Kepler-11 is named for the Kepler Mission: it is the 11th star with confirmed planets discovered in the Kepler field of view.

 The planets are named alphabetically, starting with the innermost: b, c, d, e, f, and g, distinguishers that are tagged onto the name of their home star.